Trump environmental pick pressed at Senate hearing for comparing belief in climate change to paganism

 (CNN)President Donald Trump's nominee to be the White House's senior environmental adviser told a Senate committee Wednesday that controversial comments she made, including comparing the belief in global warming to paganism, were taken out of context but added there could have been some mistakes in her writings.

-CNN's KFile previously reported that in 2016, White described the belief in global warming as a "kind of paganism" for "secular elites."
+CNN's KFile previously reported that in 2016, Kathleen Hartnett White described the belief in global warming as a "kind of paganism" for "secular elites."
 She also said the goal of climate activists and the United Nations was an all powerful one-world government and "planetary management."

 Democratic Sen. Jeff Merkley from Oregon pressed White about her past comments at her confirmation hearing to be chair of the White House's Council on Environmental Quality.